mlafeldt/docker-simianarmy/README.md

 What follows is an overview of all configuration properties you may set.

+Properties marked with an asterisk (\*) are custom properties added by this Docker image to simplify configuration, e.g. to avoid having to configure long Java class names.

 ### Client Properties

 | Key | Default |